SadlekAski/Scripts/Dragon Ball Evolution/Raids/Kefla 2023 Raid/Readme.md

-Put all these files in autoexecute
+Put all these files in autoexecute (Except readme.md of course)

-(Will not work for now, Im will add oher 2 files soon and then it will be fully working)
+IF YOU DIE while fighting kefla then choose lower difficulty (if its lowest then get more lvl lol)